-In addition, Section 3 provides for the Board of Directors to establish additional qualifications for Directors that reflect the complexity and magnitude of the business and affairs of the Society.
-At the February 2006 Board meeting, the Board of Directors established the following additional qualifications for Directors:
+Section 3 allows for the Board of Directors to establish additional qualifications for Directors that reflect the complexity and magnitude of the business and affairs of the Society.
+The Board of Directors established the following additional qualifications for Directors:

 a contract between an insurance policy holder and an insurer or assurer, where the insurer promises to pay a designated beneficiary a sum of money (the benefit) in exchange for a premium, upon the death of an insured person (often the policy holder).